| Title: | Frequency Distribution Tables, Histograms and Polygons |

 required by generic. |

-calculates the value of the median based on a known formula.
+median.fdt calculates the median value based on a known formula.

-returns a numeric vector containing the value of the median of the fdt
+median.fdt returns a numeric vector containing the value of the median of the fdt.

 Faria, J. C.